Protecting The Health Of Car Accident Victims

 - Loss of enjoyment of life

 Unlike many other law firms, due to our workers’ compensation experience, we are also keenly aware of how catastrophic collisions and injuries can affect your ability to keep your job, especially when it comes to the issues of time off to recover and restrictions placed upon you by a doctor.
 We know when it is appropriate for us to get involved with the employer on your behalf and more importantly, when it is not appropriate.
 We have saved injured folks’ jobs on countless occasions with timely and correct advice.

-Were you involved in a serious car accident?
+Were you involved in a serious accident involving a car, truck, motorcycle or recreational vehicle?
 Call our Lincoln and Omaha offices at 402-817-2717 or toll free at 800-655-9606 to discuss your case with our knowledgeable lawyers.
 We are here to assist Nebraska and Iowa accident victims.